ayahassan1993/ui-angular-task/README.md

 - Ensure you push your solution to this repository by the deadline.
 - If you have any questions, reach out to [Your Email Address].

----

-By providing this structured repository, developers can easily collaborate, complete the task, and submit their solutions.
-Let me know if you’d like further refinements!